 – Where To Buy Wine | My Comprehensive Guide –

-But fortunately the wine buying landscape has changed for the better and has almost become exciting.
+But fortunately the wine buying landscape has changed for the better and has almost become exciting, you can even get liquor delivery using some services!
 With the proliferation of the internet wine retailers, wine flash sales websites and big box wholesale spaces, your options are far more varied than they were merely ten years ago.
 The following are my favorite options for where to buy wine:

 Last Bottle | A Well-Connected Napa Based Wine Flash Seller – Where To Buy Wine

 Think of Last Bottle as being similar to Wines Til Sold Out, but with a slightly more upscale twist in the wine flash sales department.
 Based in Napa Valley, the owners of Last Bottle are self-described wine drinkers, collectors and damn fine tasters.
 They leverage their extensive industry relationships to source all sorts of mouth watering deals, with especially great finds coming out of Napa Valley.
 The prices are usually quite good, although not always as compelling as WTSO.

 What also makes Last Bottle fun is that if you happen to be the lucky guy or gal to purchase the “Last Bottle”, you receive a credit of $50 in your account to use towards future Last Bottle purchases.
 With that being said, I have purchased a healthy amount of wine from Last Bottle and have yet to purchase the last bottle!
 Additionally, refrigerated ground shipping is free with a reasonable minimum purchase.
 I definitely recommend that you check out Last Bottle.
 To get an account credit just for signing up, click here!